Craftivism: Environmentalism

+Anti-(_) movements

 Anti-capitalism

 Historically, craft was the pre-capitalist form of production, where each created item possessed a "use-value," a term comparing the usefulness of an item to the exchange equivalent.
 Now within a capitalist system of mass production, craft has become a commodity to be bought and sold for money, where it is now referred to as having an "exchange-value".
 Due to this movement from use-value to exchange-value, there is less emphasis on the time and skill expended to create an object, and more importance on making it available to the masses as inexpensively as possible.
 Traditionally associated with a strong community so vital to the creation and distribution of craft, crafting has since lost its use-value and has been "captured by capital".

 A popular way to resist the commoditization of craft is through the Do-It-Yourself or DIY movement.
 Popularized through "zines" of the 1990s, DIY inspires people to be self-sufficient and to rely less on the market for basic necessities that can easily be created on one's own.
 DIY is a resistance to both the capitalist nature of the fashion industry and pressures to conform and buy a style.
 Crafters have also subverted the market through the use of open source patterns and information sharing on the internet.
 Sites like Burdastyle allow crafters to upload and download sewing projects at no charge.
 Similarly, Cat Mazza's online software KnitPro allows users to download images into detailed knitting patterns at no charge.